Focus on Retention

 - What is it that you want out of your career?

-Provide examples.
-Think about incidents or projects to discuss that would be fitting to bring up.
+- Provide examples.
+Discuss specific and applicable incidents or projects.
 Having a selection of concrete examples is helpful, especially if you think the employee is surprised by your concern.

 |What They Say

 ||What You Can Do